 So check out the most striking differences below, in no particular order, backed by research from different experiments.

 The Differences In The Way Men And Women Shop Online

 1. Men Shop On Mobile Devices More Than Women Do

-Research conducted by BI Intelligence found that although women typically control approximately 80% of household spending, that when looking at things from an eCommerce perspective, in the US, men drive nearly as much spending online as women.
+Research conducted by BI Intelligence found that although women typically control approximately 80% of household spending in the US, men drive nearly as much online spending as women.

-They found that in the US in 2013, 57% of women made a purchase online, whereas 52% of men did.
-So, although there is a difference, it is less significant than many may have assumed it to be.
+BI also found that in the US in 2014, 57% of women made a purchase online, whereas 43% of men did.
+So, there is indeed a small difference, yet it is far less significant than many may have assumed it to be.

-BI Intelligence’s research is supported by a study completed by Ecommerce-Platforms.com which broke down mobile commerce usage by gender across a range of different product categories.
-The results are below.
+BI Intelligence’s research is supported by a study completed by Ecommerce-Platforms.com which broke down mobile commerce usage by gender across a range of different product categories: